 Does the Farm produce and sell meat?

 We do produce a small amount of rare breed meat.
 Our animals are always slow grown, free range and kept in the highest welfare conditions we can manage.
 We aim to educate volunteers and visitors about where meat comes from whilst also showcasing an alternative to commercial farming.
 We sell our meat to a local pub/restaurant and also through an email list.
-If you have any questions or would like to hear about when meat is available please see the contacts page there you can find the relevant emails for the department you need.

 Does the Farm do DBS (formerly CRB) checks?